dougsouza/efficient-t2i/README.md

 ## Playground

-We also include a jupyter notebook with examples of how generate images.
-Just go to the project fodler and and launch:
+We also include a jupyter notebook with examples on how to generate images.
+Just go to the project folder and launch:

-`jupyter notebook`
+`$jupyter notebook`

 ## Citation